drhicks/Kejia_peptide_binders/README.md

 ## Prerequisites

 - A Python environment with PyRosetta.
+- Make sure silent_tools is in your PATH
 - Download DL weights for AlphaFold, ProteinMPNN, and RF_Diffusion.
 - Correct paths in MPNN scripts for your local installs.
 - Update paths in `path_to/threading/make_jobs.py` to use your Python environment.